Joachim Frederick, Duke of Schleswig-Holstein-Sonderburg-Plön: Life

 Joachim Frederick of Schleswig-Holstein-Sonderburg-Plön was born in Magdeburg on 9 May 1668.
 He was a scion of an insignificant branch of the Plön family, a collateral line of Schleswig-Holstein-Nordborg, with its seat at Nordborg Castle on the island of Alsen, itself formed from a division of the inheritance of Plön's first duke, Joachim Ernest in 1671.
 He was the eldest son of Augustus, Duke of Schleswig-Holstein-Sonderburg-Plön-Norburg (1635-1699) and his wife, Elisabeth Charlotte of Anhalt-Harzgerode (1647-1723).

 When the incumbent Duke of Plön, John Adolphus, died in 1704, a few days after his son, Adolphus Augustus, was killed in a riding accident, the male Plön line could be continued only through Leopold Augustus, grandson of John Adolphus and son of Adolphus Augustus.
 Leopold Augustus died as a child of four in 1706, and the underlying entitlement to the inheritance of Plön passed as a result to Joachim Frederick.
 Joachim Frederick himself had no male heir when he died in Plön on 25 January 1722, deeply in debt.
 Plön Castle, the ancestral residence of the dukes of Plön, lay empty for seven years and some of its furniture was sold off; the Danish royal house administered the duchy during this period.

 Seven years after the death of Duke Joachim Frederick, Frederick Charles, the son of the morganatic marriage of the late duke's brother, Christian Charles, was named the fourth Duke of Plön.
 He would prove to be the last.

 Family

 Joachim Frederick was married twice.
-His first wife, Magdalene Juliana of Zweibrücken-Birkenfeld, whom he married in 1704 after becoming Duke of Plön, was a daughter of John Charles, Count Palatine of Gelnhausen (1686-1720).
+His first wife, Princess Magdalene Juliana of Zweibrücken-Birkenfeld (1686-1720), whom he married in 1704 after becoming Duke of Schleswig-Holstein-Sonderburg-Plön.
+She was a daughter of John Charles, Count Palatine of Gelnhausen by his first wife, Princess Sophie Amalie of Zweibrücken (1646–1695).
 Joachim Frederick and Magdalene Juliana had four daughters: